 Overall pass: must inlcude 45 credits at Level 3, of which all 45 must be at Merit or higher

-If you are unable to meet the entry requirements for this course you may be interested in our intensive Foundation in Art and Design, successful completion of which will guarantee a place on a nominated degree.
-This is a twelve week course, running three times a year, to prepare you for degree-level study.
-For more information see our iFAD page.
+If you are unable to meet the entry requirements for this course you may still be eligible for our Foundation Year course.
+This is an extra year of study to prepare you for the full degree.
+For more information, please see our Foundation Year in Visual Arts page.
+You may also be interested in our Intensive Foundation in Art and Design, successful completion of which will guarantee a place on a nominated degree.
+This is a twelve-week course, running from June until September, to prepare you for degree-level study.
+For more information, please see our iFAD page.

 UK/EU and International students are eligible to apply for this course.